nclaeys/axxes_integrated_exercise/README.md

 ## Task 3: create a basic dashboard
 The goal here is to use the previously calculated hourly numbers to visualize:
-- The 10 most polluted cities for last day using pm10 parameter
+- The 5 most polluted cities for last day using pm10 parameter
 - (bis) plot the 10 most polluted cities on a map of Belgium (not possible in snowsight but you can use streamlit/plotly locally)
 - (bis2) show the number of stations per city

 ### Development steps
 1. create an egress spark jobs that read your previous cleaned data and pushes the relevant results to snowflake table.
-Use your own schema used in the dbt session
+Use your own schema used in the dbt session.
 2. visualize the result in your snowflake worksheet (mimics your dashboarding tool)
 3. (bis) for the visualization on a map: use the coordinates of a city on a map
 4. (bis2) use the previous data/extend it to visualize the number of stations that exist for a given city (maybe [geopy](https://pypi.org/project/geopy/) can help you?)